argot42/ramenbot3.0/docs/ideas.md

 # Ideas for ramenbot3.0

-## Basic steps
-1. Startup
-    - Load commands
-    - Spawn threads for timer, communication and execution
-    - Set system triggers (timeout)
-2. Connect to server
-    - Join channels
-3. Listen
-4. Exit

 ## Basic structure
-[These three will be goroutines]
+[goroutines]

-+ Timer
++ Main
-    1. Calculate time elapsed
-    2. Check time for time triggers
+    1. Decode configuration
+    2. Load commands
-    3. Send time trigger command to execution stack
+    3. Connect to server
-    4. Check other triggers
-    5. Send other trigger command to execution stack
+        - If it fails retry x times with increasing wait time
+        - If it success continue with 4
+    4. Spawn **Comunication**, **Execution** and **Timer**
+    5. Sleep until wake up
+    6. Check messages from routines
+        - If restart message go to 3
+        - If shutdown message end program

 + Communication
-    1. Receive message
+    1. Register
+    2. Join channels
+    3. Listen for messages
-    2. Parse message
+        - If message
+            + If server shutdown send restart to **Execution**
+            + Send check for command to **Execution**
+            + Send check for trigger to **Execution**
-        - If IRC command -> answer right away
+            + If IRC command answer right away
-        - If user command -> send command to execution
+        - If no message
-    3. Send message info to timer
-    4. check exit
+            + Continue with 4
-    5. check responses
+    4. Check responses
+        - If type shutdown kill routine
+        - If type restart kill routine
-        - Send responses back to server
+        - If type response send response back to server

 + Execution
-    1. Pop commands list
-    2. Pop trigger command list
-    3. Execute trigger command
+    1. Check messages
+        - If no messages -> block
+        - If messages
+            + If restart send restart answer to **Communication**, **Timer** and back to **Main** routine
+            + If shutdown send shutdown answer to **Communication**, **Timer** and back to **Main** routine
+            + If command send answer to **Communication**
+            + If trigger send answer to **Communication**

++ Timer
+    1. Calcute time elapsed
+    2. Check time triggers
+        - If time trigger
-        - Send result to communication
+            + Send trigger command to **Execution**
+        - If no time trigger
+            + Continue to 3
+    3. Check answers
+        - If type shutdown kill routine
+        - If type restart kill routine
-    4. Execute user command
+    4. Sleep
-        - Send result to communication

 ## Bot's configuration file
 [.json file]